nifemifaith07/Faith_Specialist_Healthcare_Analytics/dashboard/README.md

+# Optimizing Hospital Outcomes: A Healthcare Analytics Case Study

-# This directory contains the final interactive dashboard files developed for the "Optimizing Hospital Outcomes: A Healthcare Analytics Case Study" project.
+This directory contains the final dashboard files developed for the "Optimizing Hospital Outcomes: A Healthcare Analytics Case Study" project.

 ## **Dashboard Static View**